-Let’s face it: EEO is complex.
+Let’s face it: EEO law can be complex.
 Not only do you have several different laws and the growing caselaw to keep up with, but many areas, such as contractor complaints and mixed cases, are flat out confusing as heck.
 The increasing reasonable accommodation requests based on religion, disability, and pregnancy and the rise in harassment complaints provide specific challenges, as well.

 FELTG’s EEOC Law Week runs the gamut of EEO issues, providing usable and up-to-date guidance for all practitioners, regardless of experience level.